 You also need to see about insurance and medical, but that is up to each of you individually.

 Agree on sick days – do both of you take a break, or does one of you pick up the slack.
 The same goes for holidays as well.
-Think up a working schedule that works for both of you.
-If the job demands that you should actually sit at the same table, don’t impose each other’s lives on each other.
+Think up a working schedule that works for both of you to improve productivity.
+If the job demands that you should sit at the same table, don’t impose each other’s lives on each other.

 If you are working separately, make sure the other person knows what has happened.
 Don’t answer each other’s emails – it usually does not turn out well.